Skip to main content

 Expected outcome.
 Most organizations will find three to five vendors that create exposure across multiple frameworks they had not previously connected.
 This takes approximately one focused week with existing procurement, security, and compliance data.
 It transforms four separate compliance programs into a single strategic vendor governance conversation that the board, the CISO, the procurement function, and legal can all act on.
 For a detailed look at how Sweden has implemented NIS2 into national law and what that means for affected organizations, see our comprehensive guide to Sweden's Cybersecurity Act 2025.

-The full Intelligence Brief - covering the complete four-framework comparison matrix, exposure matrix template with worked examples, remediation prioritization by maturity level, and the regulatory timeline with key compliance milestones - is available below.
+The full Intelligence Brief covers the complete four-framework comparison matrix, exposure matrix template with worked examples, remediation prioritization by maturity level, and the regulatory timeline with key compliance milestones.

 Work With Us